Great Southeast Pollinator Census in NC

 - After 15 minutes, enter your data online using the QR code or URL at the top of the datasheet.

 You can do this by yourself or with a group.
 You can do it in your yard, in a park, in a botanical garden, on a nature trail, or on an attractive planter in a city center!
-If you want to participate in a census event, contact your local NC.
+If you want to participate in a Census event, contact your local N.C.
 Cooperative Extension County Center to see if they are hosting a Census event or host your own.

 Hosting a Census Event